 The joint initiative between PPL and Session has led to the creation of a performer verification mechanism.
 Session users who are PPL performer members can verify their PPL membership and retrieve their International Performer Number (IPN) from the session product.
 IPNs are a unique universal identifier allocated to every single PPL-registered performer, as well as performers who have registered with other CMOs, and are used to identify performers in data exchanges between CMOs around the world.

 Standardising the way that data is gathered, described, and exchanged between collective management organisations (CMOs) and across the wider music industry is hugely important for operating efficiently, managing data effectively, and maximising payments to members.

 With this in mind, PPL sits on the board of DDEX, a group of organisations across the music industry with a mission to standardise the data value chain.
 The aim of DDEX is to develop and maintain data standards to enable more efficient exchange and management of data.
 We joined DDEX shortly after its inception in 2006.

 Music Recognition Technology (MRT) identifies music being broadcast or played in public, by “listening” to the music and comparing it to a reference database of recordings.

-PPL and PRS for Music have been working together on a pilot project to assess the use of MRT to identify music publicly performed by DJs within our licensed clubs, bars and pubs.
-The aim is to evaluate the potential for using MRT in this way to further refine the accuracy of our royalty distributions.
+PPL and PRS for Music have been working together since 2016 in order to use MRT in identifying music publicly performed by DJs within our licensed clubs, bars and pubs.
+The aim is to increase the accuracy and fairness of PPL’s distribution of royalties, while also ensuring cost-effectiveness in approach.

 PPL is playing a leading role in developing VRDB, a technology and business transformation project focused on delivering a more efficient exchange of recording and performer data between collective management organisations (CMOs) to support international payments to performers.